theopensystemslab/map/README.md

 @property({ type: Number })
 zoom = 10;

+@property({ type: String })
+areaUnits = "m2"
 ```

 Set `drawMode` to true. `latitude`, `longitude`, and `zoom` are used to set the initial map view.
 Drawing style is red by default, consistent with site plan standards in the UK.

 We currently limit drawing to a single polygon.
 After you close your polygon, you can modify it by clicking on an edge and dragging.
 The `↻` button will clear your drawing and recenter the map.
-Add an optional event listener to log the total area in square metres.
+Add an optional event listener to calculate the total area of the drawing. `areaUnits` defaults to square metres, but can also be configured to "ha" for hectares.

 #### Example: highlight features that intersect with a given coordinate